Schowdhury1770/arff_file_generator_repo/README.md

 #Nominal values for the same attribute values , when it has empty cells
 #
 #Note : you can open the arff file via  a text editor as well
+#for more information you can go into the Waikato website: https://www.cs.waikato.ac.nz/ml/weka/arff.html